Vikms95/js-top-battleship/_planning/steps.md

     :an already attacked square(check hit in boardgrid) :its own grid

+- Attach gameboard to each player(make function createPlayer? and putting createGameboard inside?)
  - Make array modifiers to return a new array(addShipToBoardGridObject)

  -BUG-